Trademark registration gives you exclusive rights to your name, or logo, protects your name, and prevents others from using the same or similar mark.

 Finally, you just have to wait for your trademark application to be processed.
 As long as you paid your fees and filled out the paperwork properly, your slogan trademark should be registered with the online database once the paperwork is processed.

-To being the process of trademarking your slogan, email me at [email protected] today.
+To being the process of trademark registration, email me at [email protected]

 How Much Does it Cost to Trademark a Product?